 16 Rejoice always, 17 pray continually, 18 give thanks in all circumstances; for this is God’s will for you in Christ Jesus. – 1 Thessalonians 5:16-18

-As athletes, we struggle with staying and playing in the present.
-We get caught up in the “what ifs”, the results, and the things we cannot control.
-This is why coaches preach the “trust the process” and “one game at a time” mentality so often.
-They know that when we are caught up in the future it poorly affects our play.
-So how do we stay in the present?
-We play with thankfulness.
+Anyone else struggle with staying and playing in the present?
+We have a tendency to get caught up in the “what ifs,” the results, and the many things we cannot control.
+This is why coaches preach the “trust the process” and “one [play, pitch, game] at a time” mentality so often.
+When we are caught up in the future, or even in the past, we cannot focus on the task at hand, and our play is poorly affected.
+The same goes for life in general.
+For example, it’s hard to be present with your friend when you are too concerned about the news on your phone.
+The heavenly remedy Paul offers us to this problem is thankfulness.

 - Reflect on all that God has given you, particularly through your sport.